 The following paragraphs on market have been taken from the text The art in our work.

 The centralized planning, disassembly, and automation of work brought us to the integration of human labor into precise production timing and to an understanding of companies as automatic production machines.
 Wohland and Wiemeyer explain the concept with their model of the Taylor-Tub.

 Today’s markets are more and more characterized by their narrowness and/or complexity.
 This complexity requires a better understanding of customer needs, higher flexibility and often interdisciplinary approaches.
 Those companies that can create and live up to such dynamics, the top performers, set the less capable companies under pressure.
-The biggest problem to solve for these markets: how to connect to the customer, identify what delivers real value and be able to do it fast.
-Companies that can not create the dynamics will suffer the pressure.
+The biggest problem to solve for these markets are: how to connect with the customer, identify what delivers real value and be able to do it fast.
+Companies that cannot create such dynamics will suffer the pressure.

 The necessary momentum is being created by dynamic people, by experienced and skilled workers who responsibly and self-organizing produce results – people who can bear with complexity.
 For those people, values and leadership are of much higher importance than centralized control and management.